 Question: Can I try to settle my personal injury case without an attorney?

 Yes.
 But you are more than likely to leave money on the table.
-The attorney fee, especially my lower than most 29% standard contingency fee (most attorneys are at 33% if not up to 45%), will pay for itself easily in most cases.
+The attorney fee, contingent on a successful outcome, will pay for itself easily in most cases.
 Insurance adjusters are working for their insurance company, NOT YOU!
 The person who you might be dealing with is often a very good salesperson and may be a nice person.
 But that person's job and/or bonus depends on MINIMIZING YOUR SETTLEMENT.
 The insurance company can only do this if you are not represented by an experienced injury attorney.
 Additionally, while an adjuster will tell you about "liability" coverage, he or she will not inform you that there may well be other coverage available to you to claim from (especially in policy limits cases).
 We will get you maximum compensation from all eligible insurance policies.

 Another major reason to hire an experienced personal injury attorney, and often overlooked by those injured due to the negligence of others, is that more often than not, there will be an entity (health care providers, health insurance, government, Medicare/Medicaid) asserting a lien on your settlement.
 These liens will often purport to eat away most, if not all, of your settlement.
 These lienholders often assert liens that are not valid and/or there are legal provisions that allow for the reduction of these liens.
 The lienholder is not required, not will they, tell you about these reductions.
 Only an attorney who is knowledge in this area of the law (an experienced personal injury attorney who deals with it regularly) can apply the law, and successfully negotiate (if not negate completely) these liens to the correct and lowest amount allowable by law.